OWRC/interpolants/sources/climate-data-service.md

 <br>

 The following document details the steps taken to support the ORMGP Near Real-time Climate Data Service.
-In addition to the climate data this service depends on,
+In addition to the climate data this service depends on, this page discusses how the spatial interpolation of the climate data are obtained.

 <br><br>